*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

-And let’s face it: we’re not all DIY doyens with a taste for running cables through the house.
+And let’s face it: not everyone is a DIY doyen with a knack for running cables through a house.
 Why not spend the extra money to get it installed properly once and for all?

 In this article I’ll lay out the advantages and disadvantages of having a professional set up your antenna, including potential costs and how to find a good contractor.

 - Why Use a Professional